SyllogismRXS/mini-launchpad/README.md

 ## Setup Repository Sources

-In order to download and install (using apt-get) the debian binary packages built by mini-launchpad, you need to configure the sources.list file on your local machine.
+In order to download and install (using apt-get) the debian packages built by mini-launchpad, you need to configure the sources.list file on your local machine.

 Add the following line to your ``/etc/apt/sources.list`` file: